How-To: Preparing Your Files for the Perfect Prints

 We accept the following file types for upload: TIF, TIFF, EPS, AI, PSD, BMP, GIF, JPG, PNG, PDF

 All print files should be in CMYK color mode unless otherwise stated.
-You can upload in RGB mode, but expect that your print colors will look a little different than what you’re picturing on your screen.
+You can upload in RGB mode but expect that your print colors will look a little different than what you’re picturing on your screen.
 You can convert your files to CMYK mode before saving your final design for upload.
 To be certain on what color mode is best, please check the File Setup tab for each product for the required color mode.

 Bleed, Trim, and Safety Line